 In rare circumstances, an unmarried senior or couple needing caregiving services equivalent to that provided in a skilled nursing facility may qualify for one of California’s waiver programs.
 These programs provide nursing level care in the home or in an Assisted Living Facility.

-Our Riverside Attorneys Can Help You with Planning for Long-Term Medi-Cal
+Our Southern California Attorneys Can Help You with Planning for Long-Term Medi-Cal

 Because of the strict eligibility guidelines, early planning is the key to qualifying for Long-Term Medi-Cal when you need it.
 Our experienced estate planning attorneys can help you incorporate planning for Long-Term Medi-Cal strategies into your existing estate plan, or into a new plan, to help ensure that your assets are protected if the need for long-term care does become a reality in the future.
 Call our office at 951-888-1460 or contact us online to schedule an appointment to learn more about these waiver programs.